-Sean Searby Age 39
+Sean Searby

-Executive Vice President, Operations and Program Management
+Age 40

-Sean Searby has served as the Bank's Executive Vice President, Operations and Program Management since 2020.
+Executive Vice President of Operations and Program Management Sean Searby has served as our Executive Vice President, Operations and Program Management since 2020.
 Prior to that, he served as the Director of Product Management from 2018 to 2020, and as the Director of Product & Client Services within Commercial Banking from 2015 to 2018.
-Before joining the Bank, Mr. Searby worked in Global Transaction Banking at HSBC on the USD Clearing Team, providing foreign financial institutions and multinational corporations access to the USD market.
+Before joining us, Mr. Searby worked in Global Transaction Banking at HSBC on the USD Clearing Team, providing foreign financial institutions and multinational corporations access to the USD market.
 Before HSBC, Mr. Searby was in the Strategic Planning Group at Cathay Bank.
 Earlier in his career, he held a number of positions in Operations and Cash Management.